Our Work

 Permaculture Desing and Erosion control - Lake Atilan, Guatemala

-At Minds Of Soil, we develo properties through the principles of permaculture design.
+At Minds Of Soil, we develop properties through the principles of permaculture design.
 By following its ethics and principles, we craft designs that exhibit positive reinforcement as the system evolves.
 For instance, our practice of planting vetiver on contour serves to safeguard slopes against erosion, due to the remarkable capacity of vetiver roots to stabilize soil.
 This strategic approach facilitates the slowing, spreading, and sinking of rainwater into the landscape as it moves downhill.
 Through the implementation of SALT (Slope Agricultural Landscape Techniques), the planting of vetiver facilitates the creation of micro-terraces through chop and drop management, effectively capturing runoff and enhancing soil fertility over time.
 This method significantly increase the land's capacity.

 A PDF of this project will soon be available to download explaining more systems we have implemtned.